bugsnag/maze-runner/README.md

 ### Step reference

-Whirlwind tour of the most important bundled steps.
-Additional variants exist for checking value nullability, "starts with", "ends with", et cetera.
+A quick, non-exhaustive overview of steps that can be used when writing feature files.

+#### Field path notation

-Anywhere a `{field}` is denoted, it can be replaced with dot-delimited key path to indicate the path from the root of an object to the intended target.
+Anywhere a `{field}`, `{path}`, `{key_path}`, etc is denoted, it can be replaced with dot-delimited key path to indicate the path from the root of an object to the intended target.

 For example, to match the name of the second objects in the the key `fruits` below, use `fruits.1.name` as the keypath.